 To help you get started, you can download our free, customizable RFP template, which already includes 70 key questions, and tailor it to your company's needs.

 Power your retail and eCommerce sales with Bluestone PIM

-Bluestone PIM is the first MACH-based PIM certified by MACH Alliance, an organization that promotes the best enterprise technology ecosystem and educates businesses around the world about MACH and its benefits.
+Fun fact!
+Bluestone PIM is also the first MACH-based PIM certified by MACH Alliance, an organization that promotes the best ecosystem for enterprise technologies and educates businesses around the world about MACH and its benefits.

 Dedicated project manager and project engineer

-Our project engineers will oversee the PIM implementation process, and also ensure that you and your team receive the right technical training to use Bluestone PIM to the fullest potential.
+Our project engineers oversee the PIM implementation process and ensure that you and your team receive the right technical training to get the best out of Bluestone PIM every time.

-We also dedicate project managers to your business so that all issues can be tackled in a timely manner.
-With a tech support team on stand-by 24/7, you can rest assured that you will get the help you need and that your business will not be impacted by any downtime.
+We also provide project managers to ensure that any issues are resolved in a timely manner.
+With a responsive technical support team available 24/7, you can be sure that you'll get the help you need and that your business won't be affected by downtime.